piscisvolans/lab-journal-template/README.md

 ###Download the files in this GitHub repository

 You can download all the necessary files in a .zip by clicking on "Download ZIP" in the sidebar to the right.
-Extract these files to the folder where you want to keep your lab journal--I keep mine on Dropbox so I can edit it from different computers.
+Extract these files to the folder where you want to keep your lab journal (I'll call this folder ```my-lab-journal``` in this guide).
+I keep my lab journal files on Dropbox so I can edit from different computers.
+Putting the files on Dropbox also makes it easy to edit entries with an online Markdown editor, as discussed in [Writing and editing entries](#writing-and-editing-entries).

 ###Install Ruby and Jekyll